ShimonMimoun/Unity_Demo_Tools/README.md

 We added a rolling stone behind the player, but it can't really hurt us.
 The player actually not moving when only the background gets forward and comes back and we get a real sense of running so we can continue to play as much as we can without the background ends.

-This code shows how the animation and sound is activated when the player jumps.
+This piece of code shows how the animation and sound are activated when the player jumps..

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/player%20animation.JPG">

 This code shows the animation and sound is activated when the player hits the obstacles.

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/explosion%20animation.JPG">

 This code prevents the player from double jumping

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/Prevents%20double%20jumping.JPG">

 This code returns the background back

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/RepeatBackground.JPG">

 This code moves the background and rotates the rock

 <img src="https://github.com/ShimonMimoun/Unity_Demo_Tools/blob/master/Moves%20background%20and%20rotates%20rock.JPG">

 This code spwans new obstacles